This Namecheap vs. Cloudways comparison comes from someone with firsthand experience with both web hosts.

 Pricing and Plans

-EasyWP’s price and plan are more straightforward than those of Cloudways.
-This makes it essential to compare Namecheap’s EasyWP and Cloudways pricing models.
+EasyWP’s pricing and plans are more straightforward than Cloudways’, making it essential to compare Namecheap’s EasyWP and Cloudways’ pricing models.

-For its starter plan costs $6.88/month, you get 10GB SSD-based storage, 50k maximum monthly traffic, and a free SSL certificate.
+The starter plan costs $6.88/month.
+It includes 10GB SSD-based storage, a 50k monthly traffic limit, and a free SSL certificate.

 The Turbo plan allows up to 200k monthly visits, 50GB SSD storage, a free SSL certificate, and CDN.
 It also gives you more CPU and RAM power and costs $12.88 monthly.

-Its Supersonic plan has 100GB storage space, a 99.99% uptime guarantee, 200k monthly visits, and a free CDN and SSL certificate.
-It has the highest RAM and CPU power.
+Its Supersonic plan includes 100GB of storage, a 99.99% uptime guarantee, 200k monthly visits, a free CDN and SSL certificate, and the highest RAM and CPU power.

 On its part, Cloudways offers cloud hosting service from three different cloud service providers (it used to be five, but Cloudways has dropped Vultr and Linode):